cportaneri/RayTracer/README.md

 Work on Windows

---- HOW TO LAUNCH THE CHAT ---
+--- HOW TO LAUNCH THE RAY TRACER ---

 Download the project, go to the project directory and type: make